puzzlepaint/freeage/Readme.md

 For playing online, all participants of a match must connect to the same game server.
 In principle, this game server may run either on a PC of one of the players, or on an external server PC.
+Please notice that if the game server runs on a player PC, it will exit once this player exits the game.
+So, in case other players in the match want to play on after this player resigns, the game must be left running on this PC.

 In practice, direct connections without an external server PC may unfortunately be difficult to achieve (unless all players are within the same local network)